ddyfedd/portfolio-practice/content/post/radboud-reflects-review.md

 This assignment was completed as part of my Methods and Skills 1 seminar during my Research Master Programme at [Radboud University Nijmegen](https://www.ru.nl/).

-You can watch the whole event here:
+You can watch the video of whole event here:

 {{< youtube id="1JvkcstJ6Bk" >}}